cockpuncher/list_dict_DB/readme.md

 * The entire DB exists in memory
 * Serializing (dumping) is not included though is easy to do with JSON or the like.
 See above
 * The index used in the dictionary is itself a dictionary with keys as any value.
-Since these are all done as pointers to original list, the memory footprint should be small
+Since these are all done as pointers to original list, the memory footprint should be small.
-* This is **not** designed to be a database across many threads, processes, or instances.
-It is designed as a data-structure of sorts
+* This has **not** been tested for thread-safety!

 [pandas]:http://pandas.pydata.org/